carbaior/1151cycle/README.md

 A <ins>simple</ins> tool to search for cycles of the 'solar system of the ancients' (defined above) gives an atonishing answer:

 Such cycles exist and the BEST OF THEM ALL begins EXACTLY 420403 days (/365.25= **1151 years**) BEFORE OF AFTER any given date.
-This synchronism is maintained for centuries or even millenia.
+This synchronism is maintained for centuries or even millennia.

 ![The 1151 years cycle.](1151_cycle.png)